datanav/docs/technical/asana-hubspot.rst

      - "string"

-Asana Workspaces to Hubspot Company
+Asana Workspaces to HubSpot Company
 -----------------------------------
-Every Asana Workspaces will be synchronized with a Hubspot Company.
+Every Asana Workspaces will be synchronized with a HubSpot Company.

-Once a link between a Asana Workspaces and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Asana Workspaces and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Asana Workspaces and a Hubspot Company:
+The following properties are synchronized between a Asana Workspaces and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Asana Workspaces Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - email_domains
      - properties.website
      - "string"